NASA-IMPACT/admg-backend/api_app/api_documentation.md

 In the example results from the Campaign table, we saw several UUIDs listed: one `uuid` for the campaign itself, and on OLYMPEX one for the `partner_orgs` list.

-This is because every item has it"s own identifying UUID, and related objects linked from other tables are always specified using a UUID.
+This is because every item has its own identifying UUID, and related objects linked from other tables are always specified using a UUID.
 For example, each Campaign might have been conducted in conjunction with a Partner Org.
 However, Partner Org is not a simple string value.
 It is an independent object with its own table and additional metadata.
 So the Campaign API response will list Partner Org as a UUID to the relevant object.

 If you would like to see the details on that Partner Org, you must query the `/partner_org/` endpoint with the given UUID.
 Using the metadata shown above, we would make the following query:
 ```